SAP-archive/karydia/docs/devel/architecture.md

 ## Operations
 ### Webhook
-karydia implements a webhook to influence security settings.
-This means if a pod is created or modified without a "seccomp", "service account token", ... annotation the webhook will add a corresponding annotation with the defaults from the active KarydiaSecurityPolicy.
+karydia implements an admission webhook to influence security settings.
+This means if a pod is created or modified without a "seccomp", "service account token", ... annotation the webhook will add a corresponding annotation with the defaults.

 ![Installing karydia](../images/CreatePod.png)